Immigrant investor programs: Controversy

 In 2023, the European Commission proposed revising the rules on visa-free travel from countries with golden passport programs.
 In 2024, the European Council agreed on a draft regulation that would update a mechanism to suspend visa-free access for "third countries", which include the operation of an investor citizenship scheme as a valid grounds for suspension of visa-free access.
+The United Kingdom also withdrew visa-free travel from Dominica, Honduras, Namibia, Timor-Leste and Vanuatu, citing "clear and evident abuse of the scheme, including the granting of citizenship to individuals known to pose a risk to the UK".